The Product Development Process | MAKO Design + Invent

 Is it expensive to go through the product development process?

-Here at MAKO, our clients are always guaranteed to receive a high-quality product that surpasses modern standards at a low cost.
-Not to mention, a quicker turnover and a strong alliance between all stakeholders.
+Here at MAKO, our clients are always guaranteed to receive a high-quality product that surpasses modern standards at a low cost – not to mention a quicker turnover and a strong alliance between all stakeholders.
 This has ultimately allowed us to stay at the top of the industry and create award-winning products for inventors, startups, and small businesses alike.

 Questions: Including Kevin Mako + Robert Herjavec